luiarthur/loop/README.md

-# asd
+# loop
-Amazing Slow Downer replacement for YouTube tracks
+My replacement for Amazing Slow Downer, for YouTube tracks only.

 # Resources
 - [YT Web API][1]